jia19/openinghour/README.md

 # Openinghour - To be improved

-## Circuit Breaker

-Circuit breaker pattern is a way of making an application fault tolerant and highly available.
-The provided library is [Resilience4j Circuit Breaker](https://resilience4j.readme.io/docs/circuitbreaker).

 ## Bulkhead

 The [Bulkhead pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/bulkhead) implemented by [Resilience4j Bulkhead](https://resilience4j.readme.io/docs/bulkhead) can restrict the amount of calls that can be made to a method.

 ## Unit test

 The unit tests are ignored in this demo.
-More test cases should be added.

 ## Profiles
 Different profiles should be provided, e.g. dev, prod.